Need for speed at Amazon Web Services

 AWS’ working-backwards blueprint is the foundation for the entire organisation’s innovation ethos; one which saw the firm roll out more than 1,000 significant features and services last year.

 Leading the change is Nick Walton, Head of Southeast Asia for AWS.
+Check out our exclusive chat with him, below.

 Tell us briefly what AWS does